GR47CH/GR47CH.github.io/_posts/2021-09-21-This-is-just-an-example.markdown

 categories: welcome
 ---
 Hello i'm GR47CH and this is my first Github page.
-I'm a student a eventually I hope to be a PNPT certified professional
+I'm a student and eventually I hope to be a PNPT certified professional

 {% highlight C %}
 int main(){